Harvard’s president rejected Trump’s demands. Here’s how other university leaders have responded to the White House

 The grants came from NASA, the Defense Department and the Energy Department, Princeton said.
 The Commerce Department last week announced Princeton would lose nearly another $4 million in federal funding for climate research programs.

-“The full rationale for this action is not yet clear,” university President Christopher Eisgruber wrote to the New Jersey university community after the first grant suspensions.
+“The full rationale for this action is not yet clear,” university President Christopher Eisgruber wrote to the New Jersey university’s community after the first grant suspensions.

 Eisgruber has been outspoken about his concerns with the paused funding as it remains unclear whether the sides are in discussions.